 Mixing the lightly abrasive texture of salt with gentle dish detergent can also draw up baked-on grease and grime.
 Here's how you handle it.

 - Sprinkle the bottom of your pan or pot with a thin layer of salt.
+A combination of coarse and fine ground salt works best.

 - Take a small amount of water and a drop or two of dish detergent and gently scrub the pan with a soft bristle brush.